 Serious complications include heart failure and high levels of potassium in the blood.

 Diagnosis is with blood and urine tests and usually imaging studies.

 Treatment involves correcting the cause of acute kidney injury and sometimes doing dialysis.

 (See also Overview of Kidney Failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney failure has many possible causes.
 Some lead to a rapid decline in kidney function... read more .)

 Acute kidney injury can result from any condition that decreases the blood supply to the kidneys, any disease or toxic substances (also called toxins) affecting the kidneys themselves, or any condition that obstructs urine flow anywhere along the urinary tract.

 In many people, no cause of acute kidney injury can be identified.

 If both kidneys function normally, damage to one kidney (for example, due to blockage by a kidney stone Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
-Tiny stones may cause no symptoms, but larger stones... read more ) does not usually cause major problems because the remaining good kidney can compensate and usually maintain near-normal laboratory measurements of kidney function.
+Tiny stones may cause no symptoms, but larger stones... read more ) does not usually cause major problems because the remaining good kidney can compensate and usually maintain near-normal kidney function, as determined by laboratory measurements.
 Thus, acute kidney injury may be hard for doctors to detect.
 For acute kidney injury to cause significant problems, usually both kidneys must be damaged or function abnormally.

 Symptoms of Acute Kidney Injury